dongwhee-kim/QEC_Exercise/002_Shor_Code/README.md

 # Answer (Solution Folder)

 # Hint
+- It utilizes a code construction technique called **code concatenation**.
+-

 # Additioanl Information (History)
 - The development of quantum error correction faced a significant conceptual hurdle: the **no-cloning theorem**, which states that it is impossible to create an exact copy of an unknown quantum state.